 The eternal question

-Explorers of space asked me these questions:
+Explorers of space asked me this question:

-'Is the adventure worth the obsessions?
+'Is the adventure worth the obsession?

 Or love of your wife and father's advice